Allium/WithoutHeadOrFoot/_posts/2015-12-20-Ethics-and-Science.md

 So, both the approaches I have outlined are powerless to adequately resolve ethical questions (though for different reasons).
 Utilitarianism suffers on the one hand from subjectivity in judging the utility goal, and on the other from overwhelming choice in the utility function -- choice which the theory is ill-equipped to restrict without broad evidence-based historical analysis.
 So, though utilitarianism is a nice punchy principle, in an unpredictable world containing more than one person, the morality it prescribes seems most unsatisfactory.
 Kant, for his part, gives us a theory whose conceptual roots (which I didn't address) are deeply founded upon reason -- so deep that he seems to reject empiricism altogether, while failing to observe that humans are not rational.
 A theory so dislocated from the world has no business teaching us how to live in it.

 These theoretical oversights are ripe for exploitation, failing as they do to penalise negligence when formulating our intentions, our goals and our actions.
 For instance, a government which is dedicated to public healthcare might, inadvertently or advertently, make it impossible for competing private healthcare to be economically viable, leading to a state monopoly.
 Ten years down the line, a new government finds it necessary for whatever reason to cut the national budget, and people find themselves coping with a dysfunctional underfunded public service, with no alternative.
 Had the first government done more research, it would have found that state monopolies not only frequently underperform compared to services in a competitive environment, but furthermore that they are very risky because states and national finances can fail unexpectedly.

 That was a long-winded and indirect way of saying that *we must accept the world as it is and not our self-serving / expedient idealisations of it*.
 We must incorporate *pragmatism* into morality.
+I do not for a moment deny that non-idealist systems of thought are easily corrupted and made monstrous; but I see no better alternative.

 ### Science

-Finally the good stuff.
-How does science come into this discussion?
+Moving on, finally, to the good stuff: how does science come into this discussion?

 Well, the question of how much responsibility scientists should take for the outcomes of their research is one that goes back well before Frankenstein.
 In this context, it is not uncommon to hear the sentiment that pure knowledge has *no inherent morality* -- in different hands it can be used for good or for evil.
 In the Kantian interpretation, this amorality would seem to excuse scientists from any censure (as long as their methods respect the tenets of the Categorical Imperative and do not infringe upon human rights).